CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

      a.
 Add *Health Topic: Title - Language* in English to the footer of the translation, right justified (left justified for right-to-left languages), 8 pt.
 Arial, regular, e.g. *Health Topic: Hearing Loss - Spanish*.

      b.
-Keep the revision date exactly as it is written in English, i.e. month/year.
+Keep the revision date label exactly as it is written in English, i.e. *Last updated 02/20*.

 12. For translations into English, add *Translated by Cincinnati Children's* to the footer of the translation, right justified, 8 pt.
 Arial, regular.

+13. For book titles in the body of the document where no translation has been published, add a translation of the title in \[brackets\] after the English title.
+If a translation has been published, just use the title of the translated book.

 13. For citations on References pages at the end of documents, keep everything as-is, but add a translation of the title in \[brackets\] after the English title.